 The customizable bioinformatics system designed to accelerate your research

 BRICS, an enterprise solution, is a collaborative and extensible web-based system to support the collection of research studies and clinical trials, using a set of modular components that cover all stages of the research life cycle.
 Importantly it's also a comprehensive integrated, end-to-end platform for clinical trial management, which allow investigators to design, conduct and manage studies easily and securely.
 And because BRICS is un-branded and un-associated with a particular disease or organization, it can be customized to meet your research objectives.
 This web-based application is 21 CRF Part 11 compliant, secure, and intuitive to use.
 In addition, users with programming expertise can use an application programming interface (API) for more dynamic data analysis including Artificial Intelligence and Machine Learning (AI/ML) applications.
+BRICS is actively used across the NIH and by the DoD for data warehousing, and clinical trials research.

 BRICS: The Software - Plug and play components for the entire research life cycle